rfo909/CFT/README.md

 The reason for developing CFT, is mainly the horrors of PowerShell, but also a desire for a an automation environment and shell that works the same on both Windows and Linux.

-Still, CFT is also inspired by PowerShell, as all values are objects, instead of just strings, like in the linux/unix shells.
+CFT is also inspired by PowerShell, as all values are objects, instead of just strings, like in the linux/unix shells.

 Lastly it should be mentioned that parsers and intepreters, and language design is a long lasting interest,